rimironenko/aws-iot-greengrass-project/README.md

 # aws-iot-greengrass-project

-It is a simple application built with AWS SAM that contains the Lambda function to be built and deployed tp an AWS IoT Greengrass Core device.
+It is a simple application built with AWS SAM that contains the Lambda function to be built and deployed to an AWS IoT Greengrass Core device.
-The function consumes String messages from device with content ofa YANL file, transforms it to JSON directly on the Core device and sends to a SQS queue.
+The function consumes String messages from device with content of a YAML file, transforms it to JSON directly on the Core device and sends to a SQS queue.

 ## Prerequisites
 - Java 1.8+